Remote Internship Opportunity

 - COVID-19 Pandemic Update: Our internship will be completely remote for the Summer ’21 semester.
 Interns must be available during the core EESI work hours of 10 AM – 4 PM Eastern time.
 EESI is based in Washington, D.C.

 Interns are compensated at the rate of $15/hr.
 You must be legally authorized to work in the United States.

 Please note you will need the following to apply:

-• Writing sample, one page in length.
-Please avoid submitting an academic research paper: we are seeking interns with an engaging, reader-friendly writing style to help get EESI’s message across.
+- Writing sample, 1-3 pages in length.
+Please avoid submitting an academic research paper: we are seeking interns with an engaging, reader-friendly writing style that can clearly convey complicated material.

 EESI is committed to creating a diverse environment.
 Diverse candidates are strongly encouraged to apply and all qualified applicants will receive consideration for employment without regard to race, ethnicity, color, religion, gender, gender identity or expression, sexual orientation, national origin, marital status, age, or any other characteristic protected by law.